-Tall Trees (2016) for flute, clarinet and bassoon, This composition was inspired by the book, The Wild Trees, by Richard Preston.
+Tall Trees (2016) for flute, clarinet and bassoon.
+This composition was inspired by the book, The Wild Trees, by Richard Preston.
 The book tells the story of the young scientists who first climbed the 360 foot giants and discovered a whole new world in the canopy of the trees.
+Here is a virtual performance from 2021 where the musicians recorded their parts separately.

 Nocturne (2016) for viola and piano